nengoxx/ai-stuff/README.md

 * [Automatic1111’s stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui):
     * The most popular solution for running SD and adjacent models, extremely versatile with tons of extensions, even has an extension to use it in Photoshop.
 Using ‘--xformers’ is not needed.
 * [lllyasviel’s stable-diffusion-webui-forge](https://github.com/lllyasviel/stable-diffusion-webui-forge):
     * Built on top of A1111’s for better performance and compatibility with hardware.
-It’s a 10-20% speed up with recommended settings compared to A1111’s.
+It’s a 10-20% speed up with recommended settings compared to A1111’s, also better memory management.
 Using ‘–xformers’ is not recommended.
 * [ConfyUI](https://github.com/comfyanonymous/ComfyUI):
     * Better workflow and more lightweight than A1111’s but less popular and versatile, A1111’s also has an extension for it.